LoisRP/java-ilpv4-connector-docs/operating-a-connector/configuration.md

 * `enabled`: Enables or disables this keystore.
 * `filename`: A filename for the JKS file \(this file needs to be on the classpath\).
 * `password`: The password required to open the JKS file.
-* `secret0_alias`: The alias name of they secret that is used by the Connector to encrypt, decrypt, and HMAC all other secret values.
+* `secret0_alias`: The alias name of the secret that is used by the Connector to encrypt, decrypt, and HMAC all other secret values.
 * `secret0_password`: The password required to unlock the `secret0` alias in the Keystore.

 {% code title="application.yml" %}